WA Spokane WA Zone Forecast

 Waterville, and Mansfield

-Southwest wind 15 to 25 mph with gusts up to 45 mph in the
+South wind 5 to 15 mph with gusts up to 40 mph.

 .THURSDAY NIGHT...Partly cloudy with a 20 percent chance of rain